'I still don't believe that it happened': Family, friends mourn victims of plane crash in Iran | CBC News

 Esmaeilion's daughter and his wife Parisa Eghbalian were among the 63 Canadian passengers on the Ukraine International Airlines flight that crashed in Iran.
 All 176 people on board were killed, including many students of Canadian universities.

-The last conversation Esmaeilion has with his family, who were in Iran to attend his sister-in-law's wedding, had been a day earlier, as he prepared to go to work.
+The last conversation Esmaeilion had with his family, who were in Iran to attend his sister-in-law's wedding, had been a day earlier, as he prepared to go to work.

 "I had a new haircut, I didn't want to show to them.
 I stayed in the dark and they couldn't see me.
 So I said 'Are you ready?
 Are you coming?'
 And they said, 'Yeah, in three hours we go to the airport.'"